Carolla Digital: Carcast

-A follow-up to Penn Radio, each Sunday, instead of attending church, atheists Penn Jillette, Michael Goudeau, and Matt Donnelly discuss news of the previous week, religion, and other suggested topics.

 Ace on the House

 Ace on the House is a home improvement show, derived from a periodic segment on The Adam Carolla Show.
 Carolla answers listener questions and dispenses advice regarding home improvement topics.
 Carolla was a carpenter prior to his radio and acting jobs.
 He is frequently joined by guest hosts with home improvement backgrounds.
 In late 2011, Ray Oldhafer was introduced as co-host.
 In 2017, a second weekly show was introduced with Oldhafer joined by Eric Stromer.
 In 2018, Oldhafer was let go and the podcast returned to one show per week hosted by Carolla and co-hosted by Stromer.

 The Dr. Drew Podcast

 A program hosted by Dr. Drew Pinsky.
 Dr. Drew will typically take listener calls and discuss topics relating to sexual and emotional health, as well as addiction medicine with experts in particular fields.
 Shows will often carry a theme based on which guest expert is participating.